Alexis Peterson

-Alexis Ganay Peterson (born June 20, 1995) is an American basketball combo guard who currently plays for Maccabi Bnot Ashdod of the Israeli Female Basketball Premier League (Ligat ha'Al).
+Alexis Ganay Peterson (born June 20, 1995) is an American-German basketball combo guard who last played for Beşiktaş of the Turkish Super League.
 A former ACC Player of the Year at Syracuse, she was drafted by the Seattle Storm with the 15th overall pick of the 2017 WNBA draft.
+She played for the German national basketball team at the 2024 Olympics in Paris.